-As well as gaining access to services to support your business, Freelance Pro members of MEAA will also be required to accredit their knowledge of the MEAA Journalist Code of Ethics and the latest developments in media law with us.
-By accrediting your professional standards, you will gain exclusive access to a new trustmark that you can use on your websites, blogs and business cards to market your commitment to our profession’s standards.
+As well as gaining access to services to support your business, Freelance Pro members of MEAA are encouraged to be well acquainted with the MEAA Journalist Code of Ethics and the latest developments in Australian media law.
+Freelance Pro members are entitled to utilise a new trustmark that you can displayed on your websites, blogs and business cards as a sign of your personal commitment to the journalism profession’s standards.

 As a MEAA member, you are already covered with journey insurance which protects you if you are injured while travelling to and from work.
 Workers Compensation no longer provides workers with this type of cover in all states, which makes MEAA’s new Journey Protection Insurance an essential.
 For freelance journalists, this type of cover will be particularly beneficial.
 MEAA’s journey insurance includes these benefits:

-For Freelance Pro members, MEAA offers two additional forms of cover to protect yourself and your freelance journalism business.
-Feedback from members and the broader industry tells us that publishers are increasingly demanding freelance journalists have professional indemnity insurance.
+For Freelance Pro members, MEAA offers multimedia and broadform liability insurance cover to protect yourself and your freelance journalism business.
+Feedback from members and the broader industry tells us that publishers are increasingly demanding freelance journalists have professional indemnity insurance in an increasingly litigious environment.
 Using our strength of numbers, we can offer Freelance Pro members this insurance at well-below market rates.

 Details of the multimedia professional indemnity and public liability insurance are available here, or from MEAA Member Central by calling (toll-free) 1300 65 65 13.